BYLAWS OF THE NATIONAL ASSOCIATION OF SCHOOL RESOURCE OFFICERS, INC.

-ARTICLE I NAME
+ARTICLE I: NAME

-ARTICLE II OFFICE
+ARTICLE II: OFFICE

 Section 2.01 The registered office of the corporation shall remain in the state of Florida at a location to be determined from time-to-time by the board of directors (“Board”).
-The principal office of the corporation for transaction of its business is located at 2020 Valleydale Road –Suite 207A, Hoover, Alabama 35244 (“Office”).
+The principal office of the corporation for the transaction of its business is located at 2020 Valleydale Road –Suite 207A, Hoover, Alabama 35244 (“Office”).
 The board of directors shall designate and may change the Office from one location to another within the United States.
 Any change of location of the Office shall be noted by the secretary on these bylaws in the place provided in this section or this section may be amended to state the new location.
 The Board may, at any time, establish branch or subordinate offices at any place or places where NASRO is qualified to conduct its activities.

-ARTICLE III PURPOSES
+ARTICLE III: PURPOSES

-NASRO is a nonprofit corporation and is not organized for the private gain of any person.
+Section 3.01 General Purposes: NASRO is a nonprofit corporation and is not organized for the private gain of any person.
 It is organized under the Non-profit Corporation Laws of the State of Florida for public and educational purposes.

-Within the context of its general purposes this corporation is created: For the advancement of education, charity and any other related or corresponding purposes by the use and distribution of its funds for such purposes.
+- For the advancement of education, charity, and any other related or corresponding purposes by the use and distribution of its funds for such purposes.

-To demonstrate, by example and other means, the dangers associated with alcohol and drugs, criminal activities, and other anti-social behavior.
+- To demonstrate, by example and other means, the dangers associated with alcohol and drugs, criminal activities, and other anti-social behavior.

-To operate exclusively in any other manner for such educational and charitable purposes as will qualify it as an exempt organization under Section 501(c) (3) of the Internal Revenue Code of 1954, as amended, or under any corresponding provisions of any subsequent federal tax laws covering the distribution to organizations qualified as tax exempt organizations under the Internal Revenue Code, as amended.
+Section 3.03 Limitations: To operate exclusively in any other manner for such educational and charitable purposes as will qualify it as an exempt organization under Section 501(c) (3) of the Internal Revenue Code of 1954, as amended, or under any corresponding provisions of any subsequent federal tax laws covering the distribution to organizations qualified as tax-exempt organizations under the Internal Revenue Code, as amended.

-ARTICLE IV MEMBERS
+ARTICLE IV: MEMBERS

 NASRO shall have the following classes of membership.

-A person shall be eligible for regular membership (“Regular Member”) if he or she:
+Section 4.01 Regular Members: A person shall be eligible for regular membership (“Regular Member”) if he or she:

-is employed by, appointed by or retired from a law enforcement agency or a school district as a school resource officer, school-based police officer, school safety officer or educational personnel involved in promoting school safety.
+- is employed by, appointed by, or retired from a law enforcement agency or a school district as a school resource officer, school-based police officer, school safety officer, or educational personnel involved in promoting school safety.

-The Board may discontinue any member’s status at any time by a majority vote of the Board as defined in section 7.04.
+- The Board may discontinue any member’s status at any time by a majority vote of the Board as defined in section 7.04.

-Any individual or organization may be granted status as an Affiliate Member if, in the sole discretion of the Board, he or she:
+Section 4.02 Affiliate Members: Any individual or organization may be granted status as an Affiliate Member if, in the sole discretion of the Board, he or she:

-Members who are not Regular Members shall have no voting rights and shall be entitled to only those benefits as shall be defined from time-to-time by the Board.
+- Members who are not Regular Members shall have no voting rights and shall be entitled to only those benefits as shall be defined from time-to-time by the Board.

 - The memberships of those who are not Regular Members can be terminated at any time in the sole discretion of the majority vote of the Board without a hearing.